kelihlodversson/kelihlodversson.github.io/_posts/2024-9-12-sad-disco.md

 What started as an entry in a music competition for the Danish film *Pusher II* became a track with a life of its own.
-From its cinematic debut to a haunting cover by Mark Lanegan and a prominent feature in the French film.
 In this article, I'll reflect on the unexpected journey of *Sad Disco*—and how a suspicious email led to a surprising collaboration.

 <!--break-->